-Abdul Iqbal QC qualified as a pharmacist and has experience of clinical practice.
+Abdul Iqbal KC qualified as a pharmacist and has experience of clinical practice.
 He represents corporate and commercial clients charged with regulatory offences and/or facing financial liability arising from breaches of regulatory law.

 “The paragon of legal excellence.” – The Legal 500 (2014)